GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/06a-variables-02-struct-types/readme.md

 - `struct { string; uint32 }`: Here, the garbage collector can stop immediately after scanning the internal pointer of the `string` as `uint32` doesn't contain any pointers.
 Thus, it only has "8 pointer bytes" to scan.

 The comment also wisely notes that while rearranging the fields for minimal memory usage might seem beneficial, it can have other side effects like "false sharing," a form of memory contention.
 In a multi-threaded environment like Go's goroutines, false sharing can lead to performance issues.

+# Code review

+### struct fields largest to smallest
+- Why are you micro-optimizing?
+- Optimize for readability first

+### empty literal struct
+- use var instead: var p person